reinventingthewheel/brainfuck/README.md

 Brainfuck is the ungodly creation of Urban Müller, whose goal was apparently to create a Turing-complete language for which he could write the smallest compiler ever, for the Amiga OS 2.0.
 His compiler was 240 bytes in size.
-(Though he improved upon this later -- he informed me at one point that he had managed to bring it under 200 bytes.)
+(Though he improved upon this later -- he informed at one point that he had managed to bring it under 200 bytes.)

-I originally started playing around with Brainfuck because of my own interest in writing very small programs for x86 Linux.
-I also used it as a vehicle for writing a program that created ELF files.
-Eventually, however, I too succumbed to the Imp of the Perverse and wrote some actual Brainfuck programs of my own.
+One evening at Yahoo! office I introduced snit-ram (Rafael Martins) to brainfuck and the next day he came up with a brianfuck calculator.
+The same day we started this project to build a full abstraction stack from brainfuck up to a higher level language.

 ## The Language